 - A. 3-4 plexes shall meet one of the following design options: - 1.
-Units that are horizontally attached shall meet the townhouse design standards of [Section] 17.16.030.

-- 2. Units that are vertically attached shall meet the multifamily design standards of [Section] 17.18.030 through [Section] 17.18.100. - B. Parking and access.
+Units that are horizontally attached shall meet the townhouse design standards of section 17.16.030 and 17.16.050. - 2.
+3-4 plexes Units that include any are vertically attached units shall meet the multifamily design standards of section 17.62.050.B and 17.16.050 18.030 through section 17.18.100. - B. Parking and access.
 No off-street parking is required for 3-4 plexes.
-However, if off-street parking is provided, access and location shall comply with either the standards of Section 17.16.040 or the access and driveway standards of OCMC Section 12.04.025 and OCMC Section 16.12.035 for a single or two family dwelling.
-For purposes of determining whether the site meets the requirements in [Subsection] 17.16.040.A, total lot frontage divided by the number of units along the frontage must be at least 25 feet to qualify for driveways across the front yards; otherwise, the site shall meet the standards of [Subsection] 17.16.040.B or C. - C. Outdoor space.
-The applicant shall provide open space meeting the minimum requirements for [Subsection] 17.16.050.A. - D. Review required.
+However, if off-street parking is provided, access and location shall comply with either the standards of Section 17.16.040 or the access and driveway standards of OCMC Section 12.04.025.
+For purposes of determining whether the site meets the requirements in subsection 17.16.040.A, total lot frontage divided by the number of units along the frontage must be at least 25 feet to qualify for driveways across the front yards; otherwise, the site shall meet the standards of subsection 17.16.040.B or C. - C. Outdoor space.
+The applicant shall provide open space meeting the minimum requirements for subsection 17.16.050.
+A. Outdoor space and tree requirements shall comply with 17.16.050. - D. Review required.
 Applications for a building permit for a 3-4 plex shall be made to the building official in accordance with the permit procedures established in OCMC Chapter 15.12 and shall demonstrate compliance with all applicable development standards.